Have you found a BABY hawk or owl?

 General Information about Raptors in the Houston Area

 A raptor is a special type of bird which captures live prey.
 The word “raptor” means “to seize or grasp” in Latin.
 Raptors use their powerful, sharp talons to capture their prey and to defend themselves.
-Though it’s difficult to estimate the lifespan of raptors in the wild, many birds can live up to five or six years.
+Though it’s difficult to estimate the lifespan of raptors in the wild, the life expectancy of most raptors ranges from five to ten years.
+The oldest great-horned owl in the wild lived to be 28 years old.
 However, most birds do not make it past their first winter.

 In the Houston area, baby raptors can be found year-round, but the most common months to see them are from April - July.
 Baby season varies depending on the raptor species.
 The most common species found in the Houston area include the great horned owl, barred owl, barn owl, red-shouldered hawk, red-tailed hawk, Cooper’s hawk, sharp-shinned hawk, Mississippi kites, eastern screech owl, black vultures, and turkey vultures.